typetron/typetron.org/docs/providers.md

 ---
 layout: docs

 title: Providers
 ---

 ## {{ page.title }}

 Providers are simple classes used to register something in the framework at boot time.
-A provider must extend the `Provider` abstract class from `@Typetron/Framework` and implement the `register` method.
-Let's take a look at on of the most important provider of an app: `RoutingProvider` found inside `Providers` directory:
+A provider must extend the _Provider_ abstract class from _@Typetron/Framework_ and implement the _register_ method.
+In the example below is an implementation of a _RoutingProvider_ used to register the routes of your app:

 ```ts
 import { AppConfig, Provider } from '@Typetron/Framework'
 import { Router } from '@Typetron/Router'